sqlmapproject/sqlmap/Usage.md

 Option: `--time-sec`

 It is possible to set the seconds to delay the response when testing for time-based blind SQL injection, by providing the `--time-sec` option followed by an integer.
-By default delay is set to **5 seconds**.
+By default it's value is set to **5 seconds**.

 ### Number of columns in UNION query SQL injection

 Option: `--union-cols`

 By default sqlmap tests for UNION query SQL injection technique using 1 to 10 columns.
 However, this range can be increased up to 50 columns by providing an higher `--level` value.
-See the relevant paragraph for details.
+See the relevant paragraph for more details.

 You can manually tell sqlmap to test for this type of SQL injection with a specific range of columns by providing the tool with the `--union-cols` switch followed by a range of integers.
 For instance, `12-16` means tests for UNION query SQL injection by using 12 up to 16 columns.